-Each quarter, non-employee directors are credited with a number of phantom shares of our common stock having a market value of \$12,500.
+Each quarter, non-employee directors are credited with a number of phantom shares of our common stock having a market value of \$12,500, which we refer to as Deferred Equity.
 Following the director's retirement, the current market value of the shares credited to the director's account (together with reinvested dividend equivalents) is paid to the director in cash.
-Directors also receive grants of restricted stock units or phantom shares of our common stock, which are subject to the vesting requirements described below.
+Directors also receive initial or annual grants of restricted stock units or phantom shares of our common stock, which are subject to the vesting requirements described below.

-Upon first becoming a director, each non-employee director receives a number of restricted stock units or phantom shares having a market value of \$180,000 and vesting in equal annual installments of one-third of the original grant (together with related reinvested dividend equivalents) on each of the first three anniversaries of the grant date.
+Upon first becoming a director, each non-employee director receives an initial grant of restricted stock units or phantom shares having a market value of \$180,000 and vesting in three equal annual installments (together with related reinvested dividend equivalents) on each of the first three anniversaries of the grant date.

-Thereafter, at each annual meeting (other than the annual meeting that coincides with or first follows the director's election to the board), each non-employee director who continues to serve as a director will receive an additional number of restricted stock units or phantom shares having a market value of \$60,000 and vesting on the date of the next annual
+Thereafter, at each annual meeting (other than the annual meeting that coincides with or first follows the director's election to the board), each non-employee director who continues to serve as a director will receive an additional grant of restricted stock units or phantom shares having a market value of \$60,000 and vesting on the date of the next annual meeting.